 If you want to create a cookie that everyone will love, then you need to make these Peppermint Pinwheels.
 This pinwheel cookies recipe is the type of cookie that grandma used to make and they are oh-so-good.
 Ever since I can remember, pinwheels have been a part of our holiday baking.
 Everyone I know loves them because they are a classic but also because they taste delicious.

-I’d like to tell you that you’ll want to flour everything!
+- You’ll want to flour everything!
 You don’t want the dough sticking to everything, so it’s essential to make sure you flour as much surface area as possible!
-Flour is such a simple way of ensuring your hard-earned dough doesn’t go to waste.

 You may be wondering if you can freeze these Peppermint Pinwheel cookies.
 The answer is YES!
-The ONLY thing you need to make sure you’re doing is cooling the cookies before you freeze them.
+The ONLY thing you need to make sure you’re doing is fully cooling the cookies before you freeze them.
 If you don’t cool the cookies, then they can dry out.
-No one wants a cookie that is dried out, trust me.

 I feel as though Peppermint Pinwheels are also the perfect cookie to take with you to cookie exchanges.
 Everyone will want the recipe, they are just that good.